tontonsb/blog/src/posts/karatsuba.md

 # Karatsuba's algorithm

 What's the fastest way to multiply two n-digit numbers?
 Well, that depends on n, but maybe I'll show you something that you didn't know was possible.
+To multiply them with less operations that you would do in the digit-by-digit multiplication.

 To multiply two n-digit numbers, you have to do n^2 single digit multiplications.
 That's obvious — you have to multiply each digit of one numba to each digit of the other one.
 There's no way around it.
-When this factoid was mentioned by Andrei Kolomogorov in a seminar in 1960, it set off a mental avalanche in one of the students.
+When this factoid was mentioned by Andrei Kolomogorov in a seminar in 1960, one of his students was audacious enough to not take it for granted.

-This student was named [Anatoly Karatsuba](https://en.wikipedia.org/wiki/Anatoly_Karatsuba) and he managed to find a way to multiply numbers faster than it is possible.
-Well, that's exaggeration.
-But he found the first algorithm to multiply numbers faster then multiplying them digit-by-digit thus opening the gates for algorithm development and improvements in an area that everyone until then had considered done and solved.
+This student was named [Anatoly Karatsuba](https://en.wikipedia.org/wiki/Anatoly_Karatsuba) and he managed to find a way to multiply numbers faster than it was assumed possible.
+He found the first algorithm to multiply numbers faster then multiplying them classicly thus opening the gates for algorithm development and improvements in an area that everyone until then had considered done and solved.

 ## The breakthrough

-So what did Karatsuba noticed that no one else had?
+So what did Karatsuba notice that no one else had?

 Consider 26 and 43.
 To multiply them *classically* you would do the following: